-The pizza franchise industry rankings are shifting.
-With sales at last year's No. 1 Domino's increasing from a year earlier and Pizza Hut losing a lawsuit over differential franchise fees, Papa John's took second place for the first time.
+The rankings in the pizza franchise industry are shifting.
+With last year's sales of Domino's Pizza, the industry's No. 1, increasing from a year earlier and Pizza Hut losing a lawsuit over "rebate" franchise fees, Papa Johns took second place for the first time.

-According to audit reports on the Financial Supervisory Service's electronic disclosure system on the 15th, Korea Papa John's posted 80.59 billion won in sales last year, surpassing Korea Pizza Hut, which recorded 74.84 billion won.
-Papa John's rose 12.3% from the previous year (71.78 billion won), while Pizza Hut fell 10% from last year (83.12 billion won).
-Cheong-O DPK, the domestic franchise operator for the Domino's brand, posted 210.9 billion won in sales, up 4.8% from the previous year (201.2 billion won), maintaining the top spot by more than double the gap over No. 2.
+On the 15th, according to audit reports on the Financial Supervisory Service electronic disclosure system, Korea Papa Johns posted 80.59 billion won in sales last year, surpassing Korea Pizza Hut, which recorded 74.84 billion won.
+Papa Johns rose 12.3% from the previous year (71.78 billion won), while Pizza Hut fell 10% from last year (83.12 billion won).
+Cheong-o DPK, the domestic franchising operator of the Domino's Pizza brand, recorded 210.9 billion won in sales, up 4.8% from the previous year (201.2 billion won), maintaining the top spot by more than double the runner-up.

 Pizza Hut's sales graph has generally trended downward since 2019, shrinking its scale.
-In contrast, Papa John's has maintained sales growth in recent years, narrowing the gap and, for the first time last year, overtaking in sales to take second place in the industry.
+Papa Johns, by contrast, maintained sales growth in recent years, narrowed the gap, and for the first time last year overtook Pizza Hut in sales to take second place in the industry.

-In addition, Banollim Pizza (Pizza&Company), which acquired Ogu Rice Pizza, posted 59.3 billion won in sales, and Cheongnyeon Pizza (BSB Food), which has not yet disclosed last year's audit report but recorded 32.8 billion won in 2024, are following behind.
+Elsewhere, Banolim Pizza (Pizza & Company), which acquired Ogu Ssal Pizza, logged 59.3 billion won in sales, and Cheongnyeon Pizza (BSB Food), which has not yet disclosed last year's audit report but recorded 32.8 billion won in sales in 2024, are following behind.

-By contrast, Pizza Hut has faced a decline in franchise locations and profitability, while ongoing franchise-related disputes such as the differential franchise fee lawsuits have weighed on brand image and business conditions.
-In January, the Supreme Court finalized an appellate ruling partially in favor of 94 Korea Pizza Hut franchisees in their suit against headquarters to return unjust enrichment, ordering Pizza Hut to return 21.5 billion won.
-Separate from this ruling, Pizza Hut effectively entered bankruptcy when it began corporate rehabilitation proceedings at the end of 2024 amid the differential franchise fee litigation.
+Pizza Hut, by contrast, has faced a decline in the number of franchisees and weakening profitability, while ongoing franchisee-related disputes such as the rebate franchise fee lawsuit have weighed on its brand image and business environment.
+In January, the Supreme Court finalized an appellate ruling partially in favor of 94 Korea Pizza Hut franchisees in their lawsuit against headquarters to return unjust enrichment, ordering Pizza Hut to return 21.5 billion won.
+Separate from that ruling, Pizza Hut effectively went bankrupt as it entered corporate rehabilitation proceedings at the end of 2024 amid the rebate franchise fee litigation.

 Logos of the three pizza franchises. /Courtesy of each company